 To make it easy for you to review and share, Ambius has compiled this 50-point checklist to inspire acts of green in your business.

 Many businesses and individuals also find ways to contribute directly to wildlife and species protection through action and donations.
 Here are ideas for your organization to explore:

 - Learn about endangered or threatened species in your area.
 The more you and your teams know about vulnerable species in your area, the more you as a business and as an individual can take action to reduce the impact you have on them.

 - Have a company outing to a National Park or wildlife refuge.
 These organizations often provide habitats for endangered or protected animals.
-Rangers and curators will often give presentations and educational tours for free or minimal cost.
+Rangers and curators will often give presentations and educational tours for free or at minimal cost.

 - Plant a pollinator garden or have pollinator-friendly landscaping.
 Work with a local extension Specialist to determine native plant species in your area that could be helpful to pollinators.

-- Participate in local waterway or wilderness clean up programs.
-Many local authorities have litter pickups and clean up programs in or near waterways or wilderness habitats and rely on individual volunteers to help make them happen.
+- Participate in local waterway or wilderness clean-up programs.
+Many local authorities have litter pickups and clean-up programs in or near waterways or wilderness habitats and rely on individual volunteers to help make them happen.
 Cleanup efforts can impact mammal, marine, insect, and fungi wildlife by removing harmful human elements from their habitat.
-Combine a great team building exercise with helping the environment.
+Combine a great team-building exercise with helping the environment.

 Partnering with Ambius to multiply your impact

 Ambius is committed to helping our customers with their sustainability initiatives, including those listed below.
 Is your organization pursuing any of these initiatives?
 Can Ambius aid you in achieving any goals?